hrattaire/scw-server/Readme.md

 `vi .env`

-- TRANSMISSION_CONFIG_DIR: Host absolute path to the config directory (should contains at least settings.json)
 - TORRENT_DOWNLOAD_DIR: Host absolute path to your download folder (where torrents will be stored)
 - NGINX_WEB_DIR: Host absolute path to the www directory (root directory for hyour webserver)
 - NGINX_WEB_SECRETS: Host absolute path to the directory that contains the ssl certificates + htpasswd file